akka/akka/akka-docs/rst/common/cluster.rst

 messages during the update transition.
 This assumes stateless actors that do not have a dependency on message ordering from any given source.

-- If an actor has a distributed durable mailbox then nothing needs to be done, other than migrating the actor.
+- If an actor has persistent (durable) state then nothing needs to be done, other than migrating the actor.

 - If message ordering needs to be maintained during the update transition then